mikaelbotassi/angular-currency-exchange/README.md

 ### Services

 The `services/` folder contains services for business logic.
 This helps maintain separation of concerns and makes the code more modular.

-## Getting Started

-If you want to clone and run this project locally, follow these steps:

-1. Clone this repository to your local machine using the `git clone` command.

-2. Install project dependencies with `npm install`.

-3. Run the project with `ng serve`.

-4. Open your browser and go to `http://localhost:4200/` to see the application in action.

 ## Code scaffolding